 Important Coronavirus update.

 We are very proud of the fact that our midwives prioritise providing one-to-one care in labour to enable a positive birth experience.
-We aim to provide a relaxed and safe space for labour to ensure women experience child birth as naturally as possible in the way that they choose.
+We aim to provide a relaxed and safe space for labour to ensure women experience child birth in the way that they choose.

 Please feel free to bring anything you may find to provide comfort when in labour such as music, snacks or pillows.
 We can provide light refreshments, birthing balls and mats in labour to encourage mobilisation and comfort in the room.